Terms and Conditions of Purchase of WORK Microwave GmbH (“WM”), dated 01 January 2023

-a) Our Terms and Conditions of Purchase apply exclusively; we do not acknowledge any terms of the Supplier that conflict with or deviate from our Terms and Conditions of Purchase unless we have expressly agreed in writing to their application.
-Even if we accept a delivery or make payment against a delivery without attaching any conditions, this cannot be construed as an acceptance of any business terms that conflict with or deviate from our own.
+a) WM Terms and Conditions of Purchase apply exclusively; WM does not acknowledge any terms of the Supplier that conflict with or deviate from WM Terms and Conditions of Purchase unless WM has expressly agreed in writing to their application.
+Even if WM should perform a down-payment, accept a delivery make a payment against a delivery, this cannot be construed as an acceptance of any business terms that conflict with or deviate from the present WM terms and conditions.

-b) Agreements between the Supplier and us must be made in writing.
+b) Any agreements between the Supplier and WM must be made in writing.
 Agreements that are concluded by e-mail meet the above requirement for the written form.
-Agreements made verbally or by telephone of any kind, including any subsequent alterations or additions, are binding only if we confirm the same in writing.
-Any alteration of the requirement for the written form must also be agreed in writing.
-We are nevertheless free to enter into individual agreements with the Supplier.
-These must be agreed in the written form as specified above.
+Agreements made verbally in any kind, including any subsequent alterations or additions, are binding only if WM confirm the agreement in writing.

 2. Quotations and Quotation Documents

-a) The Supplier is obliged to accept the order within 14 days.
-In the absence of acceptance, our purchase order loses all validity.
-Order releases under blanket purchase orders become binding if the Supplier does not object within three working days of receipt.
+a) The Supplier is obliged to accept the order within 10 working days in writing.
+In the absence of acceptance, WM purchase order loses all validity.
+Order releases under blanket purchase orders become binding if the Supplier does not object within 5 working days of receipt.

 b) Unless expressly agreed otherwise, quotations and cost estimates are binding and free of charge.
-Unless otherwise agreed in the individual case, we accept no costs and pay no remuneration for visits, planning and other preparatory services provided by the Supplier in connection with the submission of quotations.
+Unless otherwise agreed in the individual case, WM shall accept no costs and pay no remuneration for visits, planning and other preparatory services provided by the Supplier in connection with the submission of quotations.

-c) We reserve all rights of title and copyright to illustrations, drawings, calculations and other documents that we have forwarded to the Supplier together with our order.
-These documents may be made accessible to third parties only with our express written consent.
-They must be used in accordance with our order.
-Such documents must be returned to us without delay on receipt of our written request.
-Unless the Supplier accepts the order within the period specified in Article 2 a), the documents must be returned to us without delay.
+c) WM reserves all rights of title and copyright to illustrations, drawings, calculations and other documents that WM has forwarded to the Supplier together with the WM order.
+These documents may be made accessible to third parties only with WM express written consent.
+They must be used in accordance with WM order.
+Such documents must be returned to WM without delay on receipt of WM written request.
+Unless the Supplier accepts the order within the period specified in Article 2 a), the documents must be returned to WM without delay.
 They must be kept secret from third parties.
-Furthermore, the Supplier is obliged to give us written confirmation without delay that documents provided have been deleted or destroyed.
+Furthermore, the Supplier is obliged to give WM written confirmation without delay that documents provided have been deleted or destroyed.

 a) Agreed delivery dates and delivery periods are binding.
-The timeliness of delivery is determined by the time of receipt at our notified reception point (or time of acceptance for work performed).
-If goods are delivered earlier than agreed, we reserve the right to send back the goods at the Supplier’s expense.
-If we do not return goods delivered early, we take them into stock at the cost and risk of the Supplier until the delivery date.
+The timeliness of delivery is determined by the time of reception at WM notified delivery point, or time of acceptance for work performed.
+If goods are delivered earlier than agreed, WM reserves the right to send back the goods at the Supplier’s expense.
+If WM does not return goods delivered early, WM may take them into stock at the cost and risk of the Supplier until the agreed delivery date.

-b) If a delay in delivery or performance is recognisable, or if circumstances occur that indicate that the stipulated delivery period or agreed delivery date cannot be adhered to, we must be notified in writing without delay of the reasons for and the probable duration of the delay; moreover, we must be asked for our decision.
-This does not affect our right to withdraw from the contract or to claim damages as appropriate.
+b) If a delay in delivery or performance is recognisable, or if circumstances occur that indicate that the stipulated delivery period or agreed delivery date cannot be adhered to, WM must be notified in writing immediately of the reasons for and the probable duration of the delay.
+This does not affect WM right to withdraw from the contract or to claim damages as appropriate.

-c) If the Supplier is in default, we may require payment of a contractual penalty of 5% of the order value for each week commenced, however, a maximum of 20% of the total order value.
-We may demand the contractual penalty even if we accept the delayed delivery without attaching any conditions.
+c) If the Supplier is in default, WM may require payment of a contractual penalty of 5% of the order value for each week commenced, however, a maximum of 20% of the total order value.
+WM may demand the contractual penalty even if WM accept the delayed delivery without attaching any conditions.

-d) If we accept the delayed delivery or service without attaching any conditions, this does not constitute any waiver of the claims to compensation accruing to us by reason of the delayed delivery or service.
-This applies until we have made payment in full of the remuneration for the relevant delivery or services.
+d) If WM accept the delayed delivery or service without attaching any conditions, this does not constitute any waiver of the claims to compensation accruing to WM by reason of the delayed delivery or service.

-e) We accept part deliveries only by express agreement.
-In the event of agreed part-deliveries, the amount of the back order must be shown.
-In the event of excess deliveries that exceed the usual commercial volumes, we reserve the right to return the excess goods delivered at the expense of the Supplier.
+e) WM accept partial deliveries only by express upfront agreement.
+In the event of agreed partial deliveries, the amount of the back order must be shown.
+In the event of excess deliveries that exceed usual commercial volumes, WM reserve the right to return the excess goods delivered at the expense of the Supplier.

-f) The Supplier may only invoke the absence of necessary documents to be supplied by us, if the Supplier has sent us a written reminder regarding the documents but failed to receive them within a reasonable period of time.
+f) The Supplier may only invoke the absence of necessary documents to be supplied by WM, if the Supplier has sent WM a written reminder regarding the documents but failed to receive them within a reasonable period of time.

-h) If we have informed the Supplier of the intended purpose of the deliveries or services, or if the intended purpose is evident to the Supplier even without this express notification, the Supplier is obliged to notify the Buyer without delay if the deliveries or services of the Supplier are not suitable for this intended purpose.
+h) If WM have informed the Supplier of the intended purpose of the deliveries or services, or if the intended purpose is evident to the Supplier even without express notification by WM, the Supplier is obliged to notify WM without delay if the deliveries or services of the Supplier are not suitable for this intended purpose.

-i) The Supplier must notify us without delay in writing of any changes in the composition of the materials processed or in the design or workmanship compared to deliveries and services of a similar nature provided up to that date.
-Changes of this kind require our written consent.
+i) The Supplier must notify WM without delay in writing of any changes in the composition of the materials processed or in the design or workmanship compared to deliveries and services of a similar nature provided up to that date.
+Changes of this kind require WM written consent.
 In the absence of such consent, deliveries and services by the Supplier are deemed to be defective.

 5. Passing of the Risk and Shipment

-a) In the case of deliveries involving erection and assembly and for services, the risk passes at the time of acceptance; for other deliveries, the risk passes on receipt at our notified reception point.
+a) In the case of deliveries involving assembly, integration and/or testing, as well as for services delivered by the Supplier, the risk passes at the time of acceptance by WM or any party designated by WM; for other deliveries, the risk passes after reception and incoming inspection at WM notified reception point (Acceptance).

-b) Unless otherwise agreed, goods shall be delivered duty paid (DDP), Incoterms 2010®.
-The items for delivery must be properly packaged and shipped, in which case the statutory provisions of the German Packaging Regulation (Verpackungsverordnung) at least must be complied with.
+b) Unless otherwise agreed, goods shall be delivered duty paid (DDP), Incoterms 2020®.
+The items for delivery must be properly packaged and shipped according to European Packaging Directive 94/62/EC and The German Packaging Act (VerpackG).

-If the price applies EXW, the goods must be shipped by the freight-forwarder we have appointed.
+If the price applies EXW, the goods must be shipped by the freight-forwarder WM has appointed.
 This also applies to general cargo, unless the Supplier delivers using its own vehicles.

 d) Part-deliveries and back orders must be described as such in the shipping documents.
-The Supplier pays the additional costs incurred for making part deliveries out of complete units representing functional groups without receiving our release order.
-The Supplier is also liable for all costs that we incur due to the Supplier’s failure to comply with the aforesaid regulations or due to the Supplier using an incomplete or wrong address for the delivery.
+The Supplier has to bear the additional cost incurred for making part deliveries if such partial deliveries are not requested by WM.
+The Supplier is also liable for all cost that WM incurs due to the Supplier’s failure to comply with the aforesaid regulations or due to the Supplier using an incomplete or wrong address for the delivery.

 6. Export Control

-The Supplier must provide the Buyer as soon as possible, however, no later than 2 weeks before the delivery date, with all information and data in writing that the Buyer requires in order to comply with the applicable foreign-trade law in the event of export, shipment and import and in the event of resale after re-export of goods and services, in particular for each good and for each service:
+The Supplier must provide WM as soon as possible, however, no later than 2 weeks before the delivery date, with all information and data in writing that WM requires in order to comply with the applicable foreign-trade law in the event of export, shipment and import and in the event of resale after re-export of goods and services, in particular for each good and for each service:

 - the Export Control Classification Number (ECCN) according to the U.S. Commerce Control List (CCL), if the good is governed by the U.S. Export Administration Regulations;